samplemaker/freeMCAn_ADuC7026/README.rst

   * POSIX/GNU/Linux/Unix host system
   * gcc_ compiler for host system

-Toolchain: freeMCAn-ADuC is known to be build on Fedora 16 with newlib and gcc based on an ARM Toolchain derived from following packages:
+Toolchain: FreeMCAn_ADUC7026 code comes with full target initialization That means beside a compiler and a standard c-library no extra software is needed.
+FreeMCAn-ADuC is known to be build on Fedora 16 with newlib and gcc based on an ARM Toolchain derived from following packages:

   * binutils-2.22
+  * newlib-1.19.0
+  * gdb-7.3a.tar.gz
   * gcc-4.6.2
-  * newlib-1.19.0
-  * insight-6.8-1a

-Note: FreeMCAn_ADUC7026 comes with a full target initialization and has its own asic driver.
-That means beside a compiler (gcc) and a standard c-library (newlib) no additional software is needed.
+gcc was configured with:
+../gcc_sources/configure -v --quiet --target=arm-elf --prefix=<tbd>
+--with-gnu-as --with-gnu-ld --enable-languages=c --enable-interwork --enable-multilib --with-newlib --with-system-zlib --with-headers=<tbd>/newlib_sources/newlib/libc/include --disable-werror --silent

 For building the internal code documentation (mostly of interest to hackers), you additionally need